gopher-fleece/gleece/docs/VALIDATION.md

 Input validation is simplified by Gleece using [go-playground/validator](https://github.com/go-playground/validator) v10 format.

-Gleece pass them to the `go-playground/validator` engine during request processing, expose them in the OpenAPI v3 specification (if it's supported in the spec) and returns 422 in case of not passing validation.
+Gleece passes validation rules to the `go-playground/validator` engine during request processing, exposes them in the OpenAPI v3 specification (where supported), and returns a 422 status code if validation fails.

-> Explorer the full options for validation in [go-playground/validator](https://pkg.go.dev/github.com/go-playground/validator/v10#section-readme) documentation.
+> Explore the full validation options in the [go-playground/validator](https://pkg.go.dev/github.com/go-playground/validator/v10#section-readme) documentation.

-## Validate for struct fields
+## Validating Struct Fields

-The validation is read from the ordinary convention of `go-playground` validator.
+Validation rules follow the standard convention of the `go-playground` validator.

 ```go
 // @Description User's domicile